(Paleo, AIP, GAPS)

 ~ Heywood Campbell Brown

-I started my healing diet on June 16, 2012.
-On June 16, 2013, I bought myself an ice cream maker as a reward.
+I started my healing diet in June 2012.
+June 2013, I bought myself an ice cream maker as a reward.
 I could live without ice cream for one year (and I did), but I had no desire to abstain for a lifetime.
 I spent this summer happily experimenting with recipes.
 The result?
 A creamy, peach-ginger concoction that is autoimmune-protocol friendly, and absolutely delicious.
 Enjoy it on your next special occasion!

 This recipe was chosen as one of